4rkal/blog/content/posts/listmonk.md

 Don't forget to save!

 ## Sliding window limit
-This is very important to setup when email providers limit the amount of email to be sent per/hour or per/day.
+This is very important to setup when email providers limit the amount of email to be sent per hour or per day.
 You can access the Sliding window limit in `Settings` under the performance tab.
 For ionos I have it set at 500 emails/hour

 ## Exposing via cloudflare tunnels
 I will be making my instance publicly accessible using cloudflare tunnels.